damylusi/Hamoye-Internship/README.md

 This is a graded quiz from the Hamoye "Machine Learning: Classification - Managing the Quality Metric of Global Ecological Footprint" course

 This is the Dataset I used https://data.world/footprint/nfa-2019-edition

+# Stage E

+This is a graded quiz from the Hamoye "Practical Time Series Analysis & Forecast" course

+This is the Dataset I used https://github.com/HamoyeHQ/HDSC-Time-series-analysis-and-forecast